 And when quantified evaluation is carried out

-where the residual mse is compared with the expected level of noise to be removed,
+where the residual MSE is compared with the expected level of noise to be removed,

-the excessive blurring effects of the 5x5 filter become crystally clear.
+the excessive blurring effects of the 5x5 filter become crystal clear.

 In fact, even the 3x3 boxcar filter itself might be also a bit blurry.%, as suggested by its relatively high residual values.

-A conclusion which is hard to make just by looking at the filtered imagery.
+A conclusion is hard to make by just looking at the filtered imagery.

 However, by investigating the residual between the unfiltered input and the filtered results in the additive and homoskedastic model, both visual and quantitative evaluations offer conclusive evidence.

-Much more detailed discussion on this topic,

-under the context of evaluating sar speckle filter is published in our previous work \cite{Le_2013_TGRS_SAR_MSE}.
+Much more detailed discussion on this topicin the context of evaluating SAR speckle filter is given in our previous work \cite{Le_2013_TGRS_SAR_MSE}.

-Unfortunately, due to space restriction, only a brief and critical exploration is explored here for polsar speckle filters.
+However, due to space restriction, only a brief and critical exploration is explored here for POLSAR speckle filters.

-This section serves more as an illustration of how the proposed theoretical model can be applied on practical scenario,
+This section serves more as an illustration of how the proposed theoretical model can be applied to practical scenario,

-as it is not as a full proposal for such an evaluation procedure for polsar speckle filters.
+as it is not as a full proposal for such an evaluation procedure for POLSAR speckle filters.

 \section{Discussion and Conclusion}